 Is patience another word for timing……..

-And so it was for RWIW.
+And so it was for this website Rewilding In Wales.
 I sprouted the seed of the idea over a year ago when I began having the sense that I was a ‘fly-on-the-wall’ of my own life, watching the things I did, some of which seemed radical even to me, as I acclimatised to my new semi-feral existence.
-Then there were the funny moments, exasperating ones and strange ones while I tried to give the old farmstead a new lease of life, deal with the animals and reconcile myself to the dramatic Welsh weather!
-Videos extended to blogs in my mind, food should be included too (an integral part of post-Waitrose life) as well as insights into my metamorphosis and reconnection to ‘all things’ – which then led me to think I would also like to offer mentoring again, something I used to do several professional incarnations ago, in London.
+There were funny moments, exasperating ones and strange ones while I tried to give the old farmstead a new lease of life, deal with the animals and reconcile myself to the dramatic Welsh weather.
+I thought videos and blogs should be included in any website, food (an integral part of post-Waitrose life) as well as insights into my metamorphosis and re-connection to ‘all things’ – which also led me to think I would also like to offer mentoring again, something I used to do several professional incarnations ago, in London.
 Next question, what would I call this new proposition?

-But I was still flat out doing everything I always did – the small matter of daily existence, the horses and my quest to compete internationally with Talisman plus I had a full time commitment to Horse Hero.
-So, finding non-existent extra time to investigate the best way of bringing the new idea into reality was slow and frustrating.
-The landmark became my birthday this year and, by some miracle (plus a little help from my friends), the website, my Youtube channel and Facebook page launched pretty close to this (well, in the same month).
+But I was still flat out doing everything I always did – the small matter of daily existence, the horses and my quest to compete internationally with Talisman plus I had a full time commitment to the video equestrian website Horse Hero.
+So, finding non-existent extra time to investigate the best way of bringing my new personal website into reality was slow and frustrating.
+The landmark became my birthday this year and, by some miracle (plus a little help from my friends), the website, my Youtube channel and Facebook page launched pretty close to this (well, in the same month actually).

-Having learned the art of handling the pheasants from the local bird man (who has featured in several previous blogs), I have become adept and getting a pheasant out of the cage and into a box to transport it (pictures taken when practising under instruction).
+Having learned the art of handling the pheasants from the local bird man (who has featured in a couple of previous blogs), I have become adept and getting a pheasant out of the cage and into a box to transport it (pictures taken when practising under instruction).
 BUT today, there were two pheasants in the trap.
 Arggh!
-After my initial horror, I surpassed my own expectations and successfully transferred both of them to the box and they have now started their new life elsewhere!
+After the initial horror, I surpassed my own expectations and successfully transferred both of them to the box and they have now started their new life elsewhere!